Skip to main content

 2. RATIONALE

-2.1 University entities that wish to utilize payment cards as a means of collection need a description of the selection, installation, implementation, and security aspects that are required for their use.
-This regulation provides essential information in obtaining and managing merchant accounts for payment card receipts by university entities, and to ensure compliance with the Payment Card Industry Data Security Standards (PCI DSS).
+2.1 NC State Entities that wish to utilize payment cards as a means of collecting payments, known as merchant services, need to provide a description of the method, frequency, vendor, implementation, and security aspects, as well as other requirements, to be evaluated for merchant service approval.
+This regulation provides essential information to obtain and manage merchant accounts for payment card receipts by NC State Entities, and to ensure compliance with the Payment Card Industry Data Security Standards (PCI DSS).

 3. RELATIONSHIP TO THE STATE OF NC PROVIDED PAYMENT CARD SERVICES

 The NC Office of the State Controller (OSC) is statutorily charged with administering the State’s Electronic Commerce and Payments Program (SECP), which includes merchant payment card (credit and debit) services.
-All university payment card processing will use the OSC SECP payment card services Master Service Agreement (MSA) unless specific written exemption is given by the vice chancellor for Finance and Administration and the vice chancellor for Information Technology.
+All NC State payment card processing where NC State is the merchant of record will use the OSC SECP payment card services Master Service Agreement (MSA).

 4. PAYMENT CARD ACTIVATION